-The minimum ammount of time of notice would (unless exceptional circumstances) be a month... although most people are looking for a date futher in advance.
+The minimum amount of time of notice would (unless exceptional circumstances) be a month... although most people are looking for a date further in advance.
 There are certain dates that are unavailable, because of other events in the life of the church.
-If you have a specfic date in mind please mention it when you contact us.
+If you have a specific date in mind please mention it when you contact us.

 What are 'Banns'?

 Banns are part of the legal side of marriage.
 As the Church of England is the Established Church in England, the minister also acts as the lawyer and performs both the legal and religious parts of the marriage.
 The reading of 'banns' is a legal requirement and serves notice of intent of a couple wanting to get married.
 Banns are read out in a church service on 3 consecutive Sundays (at St Peter's and if you live in a different parish in your parish church).
 At St Peter's Banns are normally read during the 9.30am service.

 Are divorcees allowed to get married at St Peter's?